2017 Legislative Session

 Gender Rating (H 5109, S 578)DIED

-Nationwide, women have historically been charged more for the same health insurance as men, solely because of their gender, leaving women less able to purchase vital health care coverage.
-This practice is generally illegal under the Affordable Care Act, but gaps in that Act allow the practice to continue.
-The potential repeal of the ACA by Congress further solidifies the need for protections at the state level.
-Passage of legislation being sponsored by Representative Katherine Kazarian and Senator Susan Sosnowski will keep gender rating out of Rhode Island, regardless of any changes to federal law.
-Read the ACLU's testimony.
+Women have historically been charged more for the same health insurance as men, solely because of their gender, leaving women less able to purchase vital health care coverage.
+This practice is generally illegal under the Affordable Care Act, but gaps in that Act allow the practice to continue, prompting this ACLU-supported bill which would completely ban such discrimination.
+With the additional threat of a possible repeal of the ACA by Congress, state action is even more important.
+Unfortunately, although the legislation, sponsored by Sen. Susan Sosnowski (S-578) passed the Senate, it died in House Corporations Committee.

 Municipal Courts (H 5187, S 71)PASSED